jeffoconnorau/AGMPowerCLI/UsageExamples.md

 ##  SAP HANA Multi Mount

-You can run ```New-AGMLibSAPHANAMount``` in guided mode and take the option to generate a CSV file.
-You can then edit it to mount multiple new SAP HANA instances at once.
+You can run ```New-AGMLibSAPHANAMount``` in guided mode and take the option to generate a CSV file which you can then edit it to mount multiple new SAP HANA instances at once.
 A sample file would look like this:
 ```
 appid,appname,mountapplianceid,imagename,targethostid,dbsid,userstorekey,mountpointperimage,label,recoverypoint,mountmode,mapdiskstoallesxhosts,sltid,slpid
 835132,"act","144091747698","Image_0160795","749871","act","actbackup","/mount","label1","2022-11-07 17:00:39","nfs","false","108758","706611"